balleRAM/kickasm-sidedit-installer/README.md

 That's the reason why I added the 'kickasm' alias to be added into ~/.bashrc.
 It also enables running KickAssembler easily from any desired directory.

 All in all ...
-Couldn't be simpler! :-)
+Couldn't be simpler! :-) Happy retro-coding!